h2zero/NimBLE-Arduino/docs/Improvements_and_updates.md

 <br/>

 `NimBLERemoteCharacteristic::registerForNotify`
-Has been **deprecated** as now the internally stored characteristic value is updated when notification/indication is recieved.
+Has been removed.

 `NimBLERemoteCharacteristic::subscribe` and `NimBLERemoteCharacteristic::unsubscribe` have been implemented to replace it.

-A callback is no longer requred to get the most recent value unless timing is important.
-Instead, the application can call `NimBLERemoteCharacteristic::getValue` to
-get the last updated value any time.
+The internally stored characteristic value is now updated when notification/indication is recieved.
+Making a callback no longer required to get the most recent value unless timing is important.
+Instead, the application can call `NimBLERemoteCharacteristic::getValue` to get the most recent value any time.
 <br/>

 The `notifiy_callback` function is now defined as a `std::function` to take advantage of using `std::bind` to specifiy a class member function for the callback.